SpringRoll/SpringRollContainer/README.md

 `SoundPlugin` will set a class of `muted` or `unmuted` on each button as they are toggled

 ### Mechanics:
-Mechanics are various aspects of the game that the determine how a user plays the game (see table below for details).
+Mechanics are various configurable aspects of the game that can determine how a user plays the game (see table below for details).
 Some games will support many of these features, some none at all.
 We doubt one game will use all of them though.

 Each plugin is responsible for one of the listed mechanics and should be provided a